 2. Spot Your Competitors’ Evergreen Content

-It’s highly beneficial to monitor the ideas that make outstanding content, even if you’re not going to use the skyscraper technique , originally named by Brian Dean, after you’ve understood what makes people endlessly share a piece of content.
+You can discover your competitors’ top pages.
+It’s highly beneficial to monitor the ideas that make outstanding content after you’ve understood what makes people endlessly share a piece of content, even if you’re not going to use the skyscraper technique, originally named by Brian Dean.

-But say you have 4 competitors – to document what kind of posts seemed to work on their pages in terms of social media engagement is a first step when you wish to create similarly successful content yourself.
+For example, if you have 4 competitors, the first step is documenting what kind of posts seemed to work on their pages in terms of social media engagement to create similarly successful content yourself.
 You can always start brainstorming from what you see them doing, having all the premises to create excellent articles yourself.

 3. Get Email Notifications When Your Competitors Rankings Change

 Triggering alerts to be notified on the spot when relevant tracking changes happen for keywords of your choice and your competitors’ can give you a sense of propriety in terms of what works in the niche as keyword-centric content.
 Of course, the alerts can be set on whichever keyword, for any changes that you wish to monitor.